-Results when DUPIXENT was used every other week for 16 weeks topical corticosteroids compared to patients taking topical corticosteroids.with
+Results when DUPIXENT was used every other week for 16 weeks topical corticosteroids compared to adult patients taking topical corticosteroids.with

-Patients experienced a significant itch reduction while participating in clinical trials.
+Adult patients experienced a significant itch reduction while participating in clinical trials.

-DUPIXENT started working quickly and continued to show results, with the majority of patients seeingsignificant skin improvement and itch reduction at 1 year of treatment when used with topical corticosteroids.
+DUPIXENT started working quickly and continued to show results, with the majority of adult patients seeingsignificant skin improvement and itch reduction at 1 year of treatment when used with topical corticosteroids.

-These results show the percentage of patients who experienced the followingresults at 1 year (52 weeks) while taking DUPIXENT once every other week while using topical corticosteroids compared to patients taking placebo and topical corticosteroids.
+These results show the percentage of adult patients who experienced the followingresults at 1 year (52 weeks) while taking DUPIXENT once every other week while using topical corticosteroids compared to patients taking placebo and topical corticosteroids.

 Talk to your healthcare professional and download the detailed Instructions for Use for information on how to prepare and inject DUPIXENT and how to properly store and dispose used DUPIXENT Pre-Filled Syringes.
 Do not try to inject DUPIXENT until you have been shown the right way by your healthcare provider.Find Out More